Knicks center Karl-Anthony Towns dunks as Nets forward Noah Clowney...

 Towns’ skill set has given the Knicks’ offense a different look, and the team is still adjusting to playing with this kind of big man.
 With their second victory over the Nets in three days, the Knicks (7-6) have won two games in a row for only the second time this season.
 A win over Washington on Monday night would give them their longest winning streak of the season.

-It was an impressive win for the Knicks in that they were able to survive a subpar offensive performance by Jalen Brunson and pull out the win with balanced scoring.
-Four players — Towns, Josh Hart, OG Anunoby and Mikal Bridges — scored at least 20 points.
-Two nights after scoring 37 points, Brunson had only 12 and shot 3-for-14.
+The Knicks were able to survive a subpar offensive performance by Jalen Brunson thanks to their balanced scoring.
+Four players — Towns, OG Anunoby, Mikal Bridges and Josh Hart — scored at least 20 points each.
+Two nights after scoring 37, Brunson had only 12 and shot 3-for-14, although he did have 10 assists.

 The Knicks definitely were looking to diversify their offense when they added Towns and Bridges during the summer.
-The Knicks were projected by almost everyone to be contenders this season.
-And while the early going has been a bit rough, they players seem to be getting more and more comfortable with one another.
+They were projected by almost everyone to be contenders this season, and while the early going has been a bit rough, the players seem to be getting more and more comfortable with one another.

-One of the things they are learning is that Towns is that he has the ability to make the right pass.
+One of the things they are learning is that Towns has the ability to make the right pass.

 “I thought he was just a shooter and a scorer,” Hart said.
 “He’s kind of surprised me with his passes.
 He’s a willing passer and we like to play through him.
 He likes to make sure the passes connect.
 He can be as flashy as he wants as long as they come through.”